 This is for all those kids who can’t touch/handle the smell of raw whole chicken, don’t have time to cook between their lattes and avocado toast(=P), but still want biryani on Fridays.
 I got you.
 Ok.
 I kid.
+What I have done is taken all the guesswork and hard work our of biryani for you, so when you want to eat it, you don’t go into a panic.
+Rather, you calmly grab all the ingredients and get on with this simple recipe.
 This boneless chicken biryani is perfect for picky eaters, and I happen to know a whole lot of them.
 This always comes to the rescue, even though I’m a traditionalist who likes fighting over the best boti in the biryani.
 I’ve started making this boneless version to keep the peace, but don’t be fooled.
 I never compromise on flavor, texture or aroma, so this biryani delivers on all fronts.
 The masala is still luscious, the chicken is still bursting with flavor, and the rice is still perfectly cooked.
 So what are you waiting for?

 This is the easiest version of biryani and you will love it, and you will make it.

 Here’s what you need for about 4 people:

 2 cups rice soaked for about 20 minutes

 1 pound boneless chicken cubes

 3 red potatoes, peeled and diced *

 1 onion, thinly sliced (or 1/2 cup fried onions)

 1/2 tsp cumin powder